 Here are 6 simple booty-busting exercises Libby says you can EASILY perform in front of your telly (we suggest aiming for 3 sets of 8 – 12).

 To perform a duck squat you need to stand with your feet shoulder-width apart with your toes pointing out at 45 degrees.

 Activate your core and place your hands together out in front of you.
-Next you need to squat down until you butt is parallel with the ground and this is your starting position.
+Next, you need to squat down until your butt is parallel with the ground and this is your starting position.
 Rise only 3/4 of the way up, then lower back down to the starting position.
 Try to keep your back straight.